Chancellor's First Year at the Helm

 Another expected emphasis will be on research collaboration between component institutions.
 The TTU System and its components are working to incentivize collaborative research projects.

 Toward that end, Duncan and the presidents of Texas Tech University, the Texas Tech University Health Sciences Center and the Texas Tech University Health Sciences Center El Paso announced in June a new initiative designed to promote collaborative sponsored federal research systemwide.
-The Presidents’ Collaborative Research Initiative, which came about from an idea by Texas Tech University President M. Duane Nellis, provides up to $50,000 awards to develop collaborative projects involving faculty from at least two of the three participating institutions with up to four awards made this year.
+The Presidents’ Collaborative Research Initiative provides up to $50,000 awards to develop collaborative projects involving faculty from at least two of the three participating institutions with up to four awards made this year.

 “We need to do everything we can to promote collaborative work among our institutions,” Duncan said.
 “We need to create ways for people to share in research opportunities.